Opportunistic-Network-Simulator/backend/README-usage.md

   - BINARY_SPRAY_AND_WAIT
   - DIRECT_DELIVERY

-- L: It means the L-parameter (number of messages copies) of SPRAY_AND_WAIT and BINARY_SPRAY_AND_WAIT protocols
+- L: It means the L-parameter (number of messages copies) of SPRAY_AND_WAIT and BINARY_SPRAY_AND_WAIT protocols.
+So, it must be informed only for use of SPRAY_AND_WAIT and BINARY_SPRAY_AND_WAIT protocols.

 - p: It means the p-parameters (probability to occour a message trasnfer between two relay nodes) of EPIDEMIC_P_Q protocol.
+So, it must be informed only for use of EPIDEMIC_P_Q protocol.

 - q: It means the p-parameters (probability to occour a message trasnfer between the source and any relay node) of EPIDEMIC_P_Q protocol.
+So, it must be informed only for use of EPIDEMIC_P_Q protocol.

 ### Meeting Trace

 It determines how the meet between pairs will be generated.
 There are 3 parameters:

 - #### type:
 Only EXPONENTIAL type is avaiable.

-- #### totalSimulationTime:
-A double number to determine the total simulation time
+That is, the interval between meet for each pair will be modelated by a exponential probability distribution and each interval until next meet will be calculated using the Inverse Transform Sampling method using the meet rate of each pair how the λ-parameter.

 - #### pairDefinitionFile:
 Name of json file that contains the meet rate of each pair.
 This file must be located at pairDefinitionFile folder, inside input folder.

+- #### totalSimulationTime:
+A double number to determine the total simulation time

 ### Test
 In the dowloaded zip file, there are the configExample.toml (inside input folder) and the pairsExample.json (inside pairDefinitionFile folder) files to test.